prometheus/docs/content/blog/2021-05-03-introducing-prometheus-conformance-program.md

 author_name: Richard "RichiH" Hartmann
 ---

 Prometheus is the standard for metric monitoring in the cloud native space and beyond.
-To ensure interoperability, to protect users from suprises, and to enable more parallel innovation, the Prometheus project is introducing the [Prometheus Conformance Program](https://github.com/cncf/prometheus-conformance) with the help of [CNCF]{https://www.cncf.io/} to certify component compliance and Prometheus compatibility.
+To ensure interoperability, to protect users from suprises, and to enable more parallel innovation, the Prometheus project is introducing the [Prometheus Conformance Program](https://github.com/cncf/prometheus-conformance) with the help of [CNCF](https://www.cncf.io/) to certify component compliance and Prometheus compatibility.

 The CNCF Governing Board is expected to formally review and approve the program during their next meeting.
-We invite the wider community to help improve our test in this ramp-up phase.
+We invite the wider community to help improve our tests in this ramp-up phase.

-With the help of our [extensive and expanding test suite](https://github.com/prometheus/compliance), projects and vendors can determine the compliance to our specifications and test suites.
+With the help of our [extensive and expanding test suite](https://github.com/prometheus/compliance), projects and vendors can determine the compliance to our specifications and compatibility within the Prometheus ecosystem.

 At launch, we are offering compliance tests for three components:
 * PromQL (needs manual interpretation, somewhat complete)